jancarloviray/til/javascript/es7-async-await.md

 # ES7 Async and Await

-Promises have been the current solution to the "callback hell" but starting from ES6, and now ES7 it is being tucked behind the scenes (while still being a major foundation) to pave way for `async` and `await`.
+Promises have been the predominant solution to the "callback hell" issue with JavaScript, but starting with ES6, and now ES7 it is slowly being tucked behind the scenes to pave way for `async` and `await`.

 Currently, "callback hell" can be mitigated by use of libraries such as [async](https://github.com/caolan/async) or by using generators as popularized by [koa](http://koajs.com/).
-But they both kind of have been in the realm of hacks/helpers.
+But they both kind of have been in the realm of hacks/helpers just masking the fundamental issue.

-With ES7 we will be able to write our asynchronous code as if it were synchronous.
+With ES7 we will be able to write our asynchronous code as if it were synchronous in a less hacky way.

 > Note that you can already start using modern and future-oriented features by using [babel](babeljs.io)